Serra da Barbanza

 The Serra do Barbanza (Spanish: Sierra del Barbanza) is a mountain range in north-west Spain, extending in a south-westerly direction from Noia in Galicia.

 Geography

 The range forms the peninsula between the two rias of ría de Muros e Noia and ría de Arousa in the extreme west of Galicia.
 Due to the relatively large height of over 600 m with respect to the proximity to the two rias it forms an impressive mountain range though small in length.

-Highest peaks in the range are Monte Iroite (685 m), Pico Murralla (658 m), Torre de Inxerto (654 m) and Monte Curota (618).
+Highest peaks in the range are Monte Iroite (685 m), Pico Murralla (658 m), Torre de Inxerto (654 m) and Monte Curota (618 m).

 Flora and fauna

 Common vegetation on the mountain range is genista and pines.

 Wild horses are common.
 Other mammals include the Iberian wolf, fox and wild pig.